TwelvePercentHero/bingewatch/README.md

 I also looked at the Internet Movie Database or [IMDB](https://www.imdb.com/ "IMDB homepage") to understand the key pieces of information that people may search when looking for a film recommendation.
 This heavily informed the development of the media collection within my database, as I wanted to ensure that the key data was included.

-A series of **User Stories** can be found in the user-stories.md file.
+A series of **User Stories** can be found in the [user-stories.md](https://github.com/TwelvePercentHero/bingewatch/blob/master/static/docs/user-stories.md) file.

-A set of wireframes can be found in the docs folder, mocked up using [Balsamiq](https://balsamiq.com/ "Balsamiq homepage").
+A set of wireframes can be found [here](https://github.com/TwelvePercentHero/bingewatch/blob/master/static/docs/wireframes.pdf), mocked up using [Balsamiq](https://balsamiq.com/ "Balsamiq homepage").
 The final design of the app remained largely similar to these mockups with a few small changes based on functionality.

 ## Technologies